Investing in Children

 Administrative Assistant - Health and Human Service Programs

 Oregon Coast Community College is committed to providing equal opportunities for students with disabilities throughout the College community.
 Students with documented disabilities are entitled to reasonable accommodations under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
 Our philosophy is to maximize your independence and self-reliance, providing a variety of support options to assist you in achieving your educational and/or vocational objectives.
-To receive services, you must submit documentation of your disabling condition(s) to the Director of Student Services.
-To initiate support services, please contact the Dean of Students at 541-867-8511 or Chris Ousley.
+To receive services, you must submit documentation of your disabling condition(s) to the Vice President for Student Affairs.
+To initiate support services, please contact Andres Oroz, Vice President for Student Affairs, at 541-867-8511.
 Students are responsible for requesting, in a timely manner, accommodation and documenting the nature and extent of their disability.
 Equal Opportunity and Non-Discrimination

 The College prohibits unlawful discrimination based on race, color, religion, national origin, sex, marital status, disability, veteran status, age, sexual orientation, or any other status protected by federal, state, or local law in any area, activity or operation of the College.
 The College also prohibits retaliation against an individual for engaging in activity protected under this policy, and interfering with rights or privileges granted under anti-discrimination laws.
 In addition, the College complies with applicable provisions of the Civil Rights Act of 1964 (as amended), related Executive Orders 11246 and 11375, Title IX of the Education Amendments Act of 1972, Section 504 of the Rehabilitation Act of 1973, Americans with Disabilities Act of 1990 (as amended), Uniformed Services Employment and Reemployment Rights Act (“USERRA’), and all local and state civil rights laws.
 Under this policy, equal opportunity for employment, admission, and participation in the College’s programs, services, and activities will be extended to all persons, and the College will promote equal opportunity and treatment through application of this policy and other College efforts designed for that purpose.